What is the AST test?

 Why is this test done?

-The SGOT level is measured to check the function of your liver, kidneys, heart, pancreas, muscles, and red blood cells.
-It is also measured to check on medical treatments that may affect the liver.
+The AST level is measured to check the liver, kidneys, heart, pancreas, muscles, and red blood cells.
+This test is also done to check medical treatments that may affect the liver.

 How do I prepare for this test?